VRn00b/scam-blockchain/README.md

 **telegram:** https://t.me/scamblockchain

 **Scam** is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
-It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.

 For more information, see our website and downloads at https://scamnetwork.net.